PredictiveEcology/workshops/README.md

 # workshops

-Notes and exercises for various ecological modelling and R workshops
+Notes and exercises for various ecological modelling and R workshops.